Kusal Mendis: Making a mark in the international arena (2016–2018)

-During the first Test against Bangladesh in 2018, Mendis scored his fourth Test hundred.
-His hundred came on the third day of the match, which was on his 23rd birthday.
-Mendis along with Dhananjaya de Silva scored 308-run partnership to the second wicket until De Silva dismissed for 173 runs.
-However, Mendis was dismissed for 196 runs, four runs short of his maiden double century just before the tea break.
-Mendis' career-best score of 196, however, made him the second Sri Lankan after Kumar Sangakkara to get out in the 190s at least twice.
+During the first Test against Bangladesh in 2018, Mendis scored his fourth Test hundred on his 23rd birthday.
+Mendis along with Dhananjaya de Silva scored a 308-run partnership to the second wicket until De Silva was dismissed for 173 runs.
+However, Mendis was dismissed for 196 runs, four runs short of his maiden double century.
+His score of 196, however, made him the second Sri Lankan after Kumar Sangakkara to get out in the 190s at least twice.

 After good performances in Tests against Bangladesh, Mendis was named to the T20I squad for Sri Lanka by replacing injured Kusal Perera.
-In the first match, he scored a match winning knock of 53 from 27 balls.
+In the first match, he scored a match-winning knock of 53 from 27 balls.
 Bangladesh scored 193 in their 20 overs, which was then their highest T20I total.
 Mendis opened the innings with Danushka Gunathilaka and they added 53 for the first wicket in just 4.5 overs.
 Then Mendis scored his first T20I fifty and Sri Lanka won the match by 6 wickets.
-The chase of 193 is recorded as the highest T20I chase by Sri Lanka as well.
-Mendis adjudged man of the match, which is his first in T20Is.
-In the second T20I, Mendis scored another match winning half century and Sri Lanka posted 210 in their 20 overs.
+The chase of 193 is recorded as the highest T20I chase by Sri Lanka as well and Mendis was adjudged man of the match.
+In the second T20I, Mendis scored another match-winning half-century and Sri Lanka posted 210 in their 20 overs.
 This is Sri Lanka's highest T20I score against Bangladesh.
-Finally Sri Lanka won the match and series 2-0 and Mendis was awarded with both man of the match and player of the series.
+Finally, Sri Lanka won the match and series 2-0 and Mendis was awarded with both man of the match and player of the series.

 In May 2018, he was one of 33 cricketers to be awarded a national contract by Sri Lanka Cricket ahead of the 2018–19 season.